Reports and Records

 Annual Crime Statistics

 The Records Section annually compiles the Las Cruces Police Department’s crime statistics into a report.
-The Annual Crime Statistics features demographics of Las Cruces, crime stats, clearance rates, calls for service, and arrest and traffic totals amongst other information.
+The Annual Crime Statistics feature demographics of Las Cruces, crime stats, clearance rates, calls for service, and arrest and traffic totals amongst other information.

 The personnel who staff the front lobby at the Las Cruces Police Department assist citizens with filing police reports and can help answer most questions from the public.
 Front Station personnel can also summon an officer to the lobby in the event of an emergency.
 Front Station personnel can be reached (575) 528-4128.